dfinnema/woocommerce-xero-stripe-fees/README.md

 Enable debug under ```Woocommerce > Xero```

 Logs are created in the ```wp-content/uploads/wc-logs``` the filename should start with **xero** followed by a bunch of numbers with the extension of **.log**

-### Development

-Want to contribute?
-Great!

-Feel free to post an issue or create a pull request.

 ### Security